woodyRocket/microPnC/README.md

 - Timer changing Remotely
 - Saved latest timer in case the power cutoff
 - Running Mode: Automatic and Manual
+- Using another color of light to warning of the appearance of ambulances
+- Using sound for the blind whenever the green light for pedestrians active.

 ***Add more***